SusannaShu/mittens-open/README.md

 - **Motion detection** (IMU): LSM6DS3 triggers on movement, pendant captures a VGA JPEG and streams to phone.
 3s cooldown between events.
 - **Smart sleep**: stays awake while BLE is connected or there's been activity in the last 5 min.
 Enters deep sleep after 5 min idle.
 Wakes on button press or motion.
 - **BLE transfer**: chunked notification protocol (180-byte chunks, 12ms pacing with periodic flush).
 App pulls data via PULL/DONE handshake.
 Concurrent pull protection prevents data corruption.
+- **On-device STT fallback**: when the active brain doesn't support native audio (e.g. self-hosted Ollama), pendant audio is converted from raw PCM to WAV and transcribed locally using iOS Speech framework.
+The transcript is then sent as text to the brain alongside the photo.
 - **iOS background reconnect**: `restoreStateIdentifier` enables iOS to maintain BLE scanning even when the app is backgrounded or killed.
 Phone auto-reconnects when pendant wakes.
 - **No WiFi required** — entirely Bluetooth Low Energy data transfer.
 - Works with any brain mode (local E2B, self-hosted Ollama).